JJLim57/LULC_FYP/README.md

 This work was done as part of a **Capstone Project at Taylor’s University**, where the team **developed a drone, trained, and tested a machine learning model** using aerial imagery captured by the drone.

-My Role:
+## Role:
-Data Scientist - Using the captured aerial imagery, I trained and test machine learning model to determine which ML model was able to classify land accurately.
+Lead Data Scientist & ML Developer - Using the captured aerial imagery, I trained and test machine learning model to determine which ML model was able to classify land accurately.

 ---